NoahValente/CS-546-Final-Project/README.md

 ## How to Set Up
 1. Use `npm install` to install all dependencies.
-2. Use `npm run seed` to populate database with sample data.
+2. Use `npm run seed` to populate database with sample data (this may take a while).
 3. Use `npm start` to start the server.
 4. Go to `http://localhost:3000` to view the website.